-On May 2009 Andrea Modigliani passed the responsibility for this project to Konstantin Mirny.
+From May 2009 till end of March 2009 Andrea Modigliani passed the responsibility for this project to Konstantin Mirny.
+Then Andrea continued to be responsible of this project.

 1.3 Scope

 This document describes the SINFONI pipeline used at ESO-Garching and ESO-Paranal for the purpose of data assessment and data quality control.